montali/montali/README.md

 # Hello!👋
-Hi everyone, I'm Simone Montali, and I've been slamming a mouse on my desk since 1998.
-I recently graduated at the University of Parma in Computer Engineering (Ingegneria dei Sistemi Informativi), with a grade of 110/110 cum laude.
+Hi everyone, I'm **Simone Montali**, and I've been slamming a mouse on my desk since **1998**.
+I recently graduated at the **University of Parma** in **Computer Engineering** (Ingegneria dei Sistemi Informativi), with a grade of 110/110 cum laude.
 I never liked settling so I have tried lots of things during my IT adventures, bricking included 🙃

 [![montali's github stats](https://github-readme-stats.vercel.app/api?username=montali&count_private=true)](https://github.com/anuraghazra/github-readme-stats)